bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 <video src="/media/addons/cloudrig/parent_object_to_selected_bones.mp4" controls></video>

-## Edit Widget Pie (Ctrl+Alt+E)
+## Edit Custom Shapes Pie (Ctrl+Alt+E)
-A pie menu to manage bone widgets.
-This is meant to be a one-stop-shop for all your bone widget fidgeting, no other add-ons needed.
-But, you be the judge.
+A comprehensive toolset to manage bone custom shapes.

 <img src="/media/addons/cloudrig/pie_edit_widget.png">

-- **Edit Transforms**: A pop-up panel of the custom shape transform properties, for quick access.
+- **Edit Transforms**: Quick access to custom shape transform properties.
-- **Unassign Custom Shape**: Simply remove the bone shape of the selected bones.
+- **Unassign Custom Shape**: Remove the custom shape from selected bones.
-- **Assign Selected Object**: Select a mesh object, then shift+select the armature and enter pose mode.
-Then, this button will assign the selected mesh as the widget of the selected bones.
+- **Assign Selected Object**: Set the selected mesh object as the custom shape of selected bones.
-- **Reload Custom Shapes**: If you've modified a widget that was loaded from the Widgets library, this lets you reload the original.
+- **Reload Custom Shapes**: Reload widgets from the Widgets.blend file, discarding any modifications to them.
 - **Edit Custom Shapes**: Enter mesh edit mode on the selected bones' widgets.
-You can then press Ctrl+Alt+E again to return to pose mode.
-This of course won't work on linked meshes, since those cannot be edited.
+Press Ctrl+Alt+E again to return to pose mode.
-- **Select Custom Shape**: Select a widget from the widget library to assign to selected bones.
-Any local object whose name starts with "WGT-" will also be in the list of options.
+- **Select Custom Shape**: Assign a widget from a library to the selected bones.
+Local objects named "WGT-" will also be listed.
-- **Duplicate & Edit Custom Shapes**: Same as Edit Custom Shapes, but duplicate the widgets first, and name them according to the selected bones' names.
-This will work even if the widget is a linked mesh, since a local copy will be created.
+- **Duplicate & Edit Custom Shapes**: Duplicate selected bones' widgets before editing them.
 Handy when you want to edit only one usage of a widget, not all of them.
-- **Copy to Selected**: Simply copy the custom shape object and transforms from the active bone to all selected objects.
+- **Copy to Selected**: Copy the custom shape and transforms from the active bone selected bones.

 ## Bone Collections pop-up (Shift+M)
-A pop-up menu so you can access bone collections without leaving the 3D View.
-There is also a [Quick Select](organizing-bones#selection-sets) menu on **Shift+Alt+W** for collections that are marked to be included in that menu.
-Click the link to learn more.
+A pop-up menu to can access bone collections without leaving the 3D View.
+Available with the rig, even if a user doesn't have CloudRig installed.
 <img src="/media/addons/cloudrig/bone_collections_popup.png">

+## Quick Select (Shift+Alt+W)
+Pops up a list of collections that were [marked](organizing-bones#selection-sets) to be included in this list.
+Clicking on one of them selects the bones within.
+Shift+Click extends the selection.
+Ctrl+Click symmetrizes the selection.
+Alt+Click deselects the collection's bones.
+Available with the rig, even if a user doesn't have CloudRig installed.